-Our University Guiding Principles make clear that we do not tolerate sexual misconduct, violence or abuse (Principle 3).
+Our University Principles make clear that we do not tolerate sexual misconduct, violence or abuse (Principle 3).
 They also make clear that we are committed to providing a campus environment in which all members of our community feel safe and are respected.

 We are committed to preventing and eliminating all forms of sexual misconduct.